MoleMan1024/audiowagon/docs/faq.markdown

 If you do not follow this procedure, and unplug the USB drive while it is still in use, the app could crash or the data on your USB drive might be damaged.

-### It get a popup saying "Too many files in a directory".
+### I get a popup saying "Too many files in a directory".
 What is that about?

 ![Too many files in a directory](/img/too_many_files.jpg)